Package insert / product label

-Patients should be advised not to touch the dropper tip to any surface to avoid contaminating the contents.
+Advise patients not to touch the dropper tip to any surface to avoid contaminating the contents.

 Avoid Contact Lens Wear

-Patients should be advised not to wear contact lenses if they have signs and symptoms of bacterial conjunctivitis.
+Advise patients not to wear contact lenses if they have signs and symptoms of bacterial conjunctivitis.

-*AVELOX is a registered trademark of Bayer AG.
+*AVELOX is a registered trademark of Bayer.

 moxifloxacin hydrochloride solution